Henry County Pandemic

 Henry County PandemicWritten by Theresa Rose on March 11, 2020

-Henry County Emergency Management Coordinator and Public Health Director Shelley Van Dorin have been getting enough questions about the coronavirus that they decided to hold a Henry County Pandemic meeting.
+Henry County Emergency Management Coordinator, Walt Jackson and Public Health Director Shelley Van Dorin have been getting enough questions about the coronavirus that they decided to hold a Henry County Pandemic meeting.
 Representatives from county governments, schools, care facilities, emergency response agencies along with law enforcement, utilities and even Veterans Affairs met Tuesday morning.

 Jackson and Van Dorin shared the latest information from the Iowa Department of Public Health about the virus and answered questions.
 Van Dorin said the IDPH and the CDC are the most reliable sources, not social media.
 Her advice is to check websites for both agencies every day in order to stay updated because this is an ever changing situation.
 She said to continue to ask questions and ask for guidance.
 Iowa Public Health has established 211 as a number for the public to call.